‘Bold And The Beautiful’ Recap For Monday, March 11: Flo Convinces Zoe That They Need To Confess

 — Bold & The Beautiful (@BandB_CBS) March 11, 2019

 Zoe Buckingham (Kiara Barnes) forced her way into Flo’s apartment.
 She had some tough questions for the blonde waitress.
-She wanted to know if Flo was stalking Hope and if that was the reason she was at Wyatt’s place.
-Flo informed Zoe that she used to date Wyatt and that he had invited her over.
-Zoe blasted Flo and told her that she should have gone back to Vegas.
+She wanted to know if Flo was stalking Hope, and if that was the reason she was at Wyatt’s place.
+Flo informed Zoe that she used to date Wyatt, and that he had invited her over.
+Zoe blasted Flo, and told her that she should have gone back to Vegas.
 She said that Flo was putting them all at risk by staying in L.A.

-Flo told Zoe that she would not leave town and that it would be better if they told Hope the truth.
+Flo told Zoe that she would not leave town, and that it would be better if they told Hope the truth.
 She managed to convince Zoe that they should tell Hope that night.
 Just then, Reese entered the room.

 Zoe confronts Flo for going to dinner at Wyatt's and flips when she finds out about their connection.
 WATCH FULL EPISODE: https://t.co/tfpfqW2N4f #BoldandBeautiful pic.twitter.com/dPq4njpyL3